pasanbox/Ballerina-Wordpress-Connector/README.md

 You need a Wordpress site installed with [Application Passwords](https://wordpress.org/plugins/application-passwords/) plugin.
 For the user/s you wish to use with the API follow the steps mentioned [here](https://wordpress.org/plugins/application-passwords/) and create a password.
 Then you can use those credentials for authentication.

-**Wordpress REST API does not natively support OAuth 2.0 at the moment.
-Hence we used Application Passwords plugin as [recommended](https://developer.wordpress.org/rest-api/using-the-rest-api/authentication/#authentication-plugins) by Wordpress.**

 ## Compatibility
 | Ballerina Language Version | Wordpress API version  |
 | -------------------------- | --------------------   |